Our privacy promise

 - stop sending you mailing information when you ask us to (opt out)

-If you need to contact us to discuss how we use your information or to make a complaint, please contact our Customer Feedback, Information and Improvement Team by emailing firstname.lastname@example.org or by telephoning (01226) 773555 and asking to speak to the team.
+If you need to contact us to discuss how we use your information or to make a complaint, please contact our Information Governance Team by emailing email@example.com or by telephoning (01226) 773555 and asking to speak to the team.

 If you're not satisfied with our response, you may contact our Data Protection Officer by emailing firstname.lastname@example.org

-Alternatively, if you're not satisfied with the way we've handled your information, the Information Commissioner's Office (ICO) is the UK’s independent authority upholding information rights in the public interest and can be contacted at www.ico.org.uk
+Alternatively, if you're not satisfied with the way we've handled your information, the Information Commissioner's Office (ICO) is the UK’s independent authority upholding information rights in the public interest and their contact details are on the Information Commissioner's Office website.

 British Sign Language (BSL) video: What is GDPR?

-The General Data Protection Regulation (GDPR) replaces the Data Protection Act on 25 May 2018.
+The General Data Protection Regulation (GDPR) replaced the Data Protection Act 1998 on 25 May 2018.
+This has subsequently been replaced by the UK GDPR.

-You can watch a BSL video here to learn how GDPR may affect you.
+You can watch a BSL video to learn how GDPR may affect you.

 If you need help understanding this information, or would like a paper copy of this notice, please contact us.